jokecamp/jokecamp.com/_posts/2014-03-08-guide-to-football-and-soccer-data-and-apis.markdown

 [openfooty API](http://www.footytube.com/openfooty/) had promising API documentation but a quick look at the developer forums shows a stale community and questions about why no one seems to actually be able to get a developer key.

+<a name="betlinesNinja"></a>
+#### Betlines Ninja API (betting/odds)

+The free [API](https://market.mashape.com/arisalexis/soccer-odds) (hosted on Mashape) is for betting odds but contains a lot of upcoming fixture data.
+The API is provided by the [Betlines Ninja](http://betlines.ninja).
+Along with match data the service provides recent odds data from all major sportsbooks (11 currently including Bwin, Paddy Power, Betfair etc.) Results can be obtained for a maximum of 3 days back in the free plan.
+There is also a data-dump database of historical data for sale.

 <a name="commerical"></a>
 ### Subscription Services/APIs